junyu1051/ResumeFilter/README.md

 - Don’t push your `.venv` — it’s in `.gitignore` for a reason.
 - Don’t commit `.env` either — that’s how you leak passwords.
 - Use `pip freeze > requirements.txt` if you install new packages.
-- Always run `git pull` before you start editing — don’t be *that* guy.
+- Always run `git pull` before you start editing.

 ---